YumeT023/wrappu/README.md

 # wrappu.js

-a framework that helps you to create a cli wrapper for node.js with ease
+a library that helps you to create a cli wrapper for node.js with ease